 Moving Forward

-Josh’s story is proof that success on paper doesn’t equal peace on the inside.
-By looking inward, practicing self-compassion, and embracing compassionate listening, we can create jobsites and lives where people feel safe, supported, and human.
+Josh’s story proves that success on paper doesn’t equal peace on the inside.
+By looking inward, practicing self-compassion, and choosing to listen with intention, we create jobsites,and lives,where people feel safe, supported, and human.

 Toolbox Talks